a-vasnev/IPCC/README.md

 available at
 http://www.janmagnus.nl/papers/prior-ecs.pdf

-Table 5 is computed in Matlab; the rest of the calculations are in the Excel file.
+Table 6 is computed in Matlab; the rest of the calculations are in the Excel file.

-At the referee request, we added prior calculations in Matlab as well.
+At the referee request, we added calculations in Matlab as well.

 R code is translated from Matlab and gives the same numbers.